ZengineHQ/developers/js-api/tutorials/building-a-chat-plugin.md

 ## Get API data

  The first thing you need to do is get some data from the API.
-Using the Data factory, we can get the currently logged-in user, metadata about this plugin (namely Firebase authentication info), and the members of the workspace.
+Using the znData factory, we can get the currently logged-in user, metadata about this plugin (namely Firebase authentication info), and the members of the workspace.

 {% highlight js %}

 /**
  * Chat Controller
  */
-plugin.controller('chatCntl', ['$scope', '$routeParams', 'Data', function ($scope, $routeParams, Data) {
+plugin.controller('chatCntl', ['$scope', '$routeParams', 'znData', function ($scope, $routeParams, znData) {

     /**
      * Load indicator